 – Affects a broad geographic area, covering multiple states or regions and affecting tens of millions of people.

-– Causes severe cascading impacts that force critical sectors—drinking water and wastewater systems, communications, transportation, healthcare, and financial services—to operate in a degraded state.
+– Causes severe cascading impacts that force critical sectors to operate in a degraded state.
+Drinking water and wastewater systems, communications, transportation, healthcare, and financial services.

 Read this novel if you want to find out what could really happen: